UBC-Thunderbots/Software/docs/getting-started.md

 1. Navigate to the base folder of your Software repository: `cd path/to/the/repository/Software`
 2. Make git aware of any new changes to `upstream` by running `git fetch upstream`
 3. Create a new branch from `upstream/master` by running `git checkout upstream/master` then `git checkout -b your-branch-name`

-   1. Our branch naming convention is: `your_name/branch_name` (all lowercase, words separated by underscores).
+   Our branch naming convention is: `your_name/branch_name` (all lowercase, words separated by underscores).
 The branch name should be short and descriptive of the work being done on the branch.

    **Example:** if you were working on a new navigation system using RRT and your name was "Bob" your branch name might look like: `bob/new_rrt_navigator`

-4. You can now commit changes to this branch, and push them to your fork with `git push origin your_branch_name` or `git push -u`
+4. You can now commit changes to this branch and push them to your fork with `git push origin your_branch_name` or `git push -u`

 <details>
 <summary>Aside: Why should you only create branches from "upstream/master"?</summary>